 (1) Fingerprinting may be repeated if there is an interruption in service or if the clearance lapses before a complete renewal application is received by the Department even if there is continuous employment.

-8. Visiting International Teacher
+9. Other Teaching Assignments

-A. International Teacher
+International Teacher

-Function: A teacher from a country other than the United States who is participating in a visiting teacher program established and administered by the Department or a locally established sister-school exchange may teach in a school in Maine.
-The teacher is authorized to act as an adjunct to existing staff and may not be used to avoid the hiring of professional, certified teachers.
+Function: A teacher from a country other than the United States who is participating in a visiting teacher program established and administered by the Department, a locally established sister-school exchange, or a locally established language immersion program may teach in a school in Maine.
+The teacher may be authorized to act as an adjunct to existing staff and may not be used to avoid the hiring of professional, certified teachers.

-Eligibility: All visiting international teachers must hold a clearance in accordance with Section 6.7 of this rule.
+Eligibility: All International Teachers must hold a clearance in accordance with Section 6.8 of this rule.

+B. Alternative Education Teacher

+(1)Function: A certified teacher who is teaching in a locally established alternative education program.

+(2)Eligibility: A teacher in an alternative education program must hold at least one teacher certificate.

-9. Long Term Substitute Personnel
+10. Long Term Substitute Personnel